By Marika Sboros

 Ncayiyana was SAMJ editor for two decades and SAMA president in 2017.
-In article in its Insider magazine last year, he called Noakes’s trial a “spectacle”.
+In an article in its Insider magazine last year, he called Noakes’s trial a “spectacle”.
 The headline was even more disparaging: What was all the kerfuffle about?

 He rightly questioned the “wisdom and appropriateness” of the HPCSA “consenting to get embroiled” in the case.
 It was, “foreseeably, a scientific rather than an ethical dispute”.

 It “very quickly became clear that the (trial) had little or nothing to do with the tweet per se”, Ncayiyana said.

 Even the HPCSA’s own expert witness conceded, he said that “nobody was, and no-one could have been, hurt by the advice”.
 That’s even assuming that giving advice on social media “were an ethical infraction”.